Subpart AGeneral Provisions

 (a) Some donations of surplus property that do not require GSAs approval are:

 (1) Donations of condemned, obsolete, or other specified material by a military department or the Coast Guard to recipients eligible under 10 U.S.C.
 2572, 10 U.S.C.
 7306, 10 U.S.C.
 7541, 10 U.S.C.
 7545, and 14 U.S.C.
 641a (see Appendix A of this part for details).
 However, such property must first undergo excess Federal and surplus donation screening as required in this part and Part 102-36 of this chapter;

 (2) Donations by holding agencies to public bodies under subpart H of this part;

-(3) Donations by the Small Business Administration to small disadvantaged businesses under 13 CFR part 124; and
+(3) Donations by the Small Business Administration (SBA) to small disadvantaged businesses under 13 CFR part 124 (although collaboration and agreement between the SBA, SASPs, and GSA is encouraged); and

 (4) Donations by holding agencies of law enforcement canines to their handlers under 40 U.S.C.
 555.